Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 	![enter image description here](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_select_by_expression.png)
 Your selection now includes all the areas under 5 square kilometers in this layer, with selected objects shown in **yellow in on the map** and **blue on the attribute table**.
 	Examples of ofther expressions include:
- -  "Area_km2" = 5, select the features the area of which is exactly 5 square meters
+ -  "Area_km2" = 5, select the features the area of which is exactly 5 square km
  - "Area_km2" > 2 AND "Area_km2" < 5, select the features the area of which is between 2 and 5 square kilometers

 	5. Close the *Select by expression* window and deselect all the features by clicking *Deselect all* ![](https://docs.qgis.org/3.28/en/_images/mActionDeselectAll.png)